Treetop Adventure Golf learns that digital game-based training is an evolution not a revolution

 Igniting friendly competition

-It’s hardly a surprise that in an organisation where a game is central to the experience that staff quickly latched on to the competition element of Treetop Skills.
+It’s hardly a surprise that in an organization where a game is central to the experience that staff quickly latched on to the competition element of Treetop SKILLS.

 Thom, however, was surprised at just how engaged and competitive team members were with the platform.
 He was surprised at how invested in the competition he became.